-In regard to the securing of comprehensive rights to use personal information and data, the key point is to define the purpose as broadly as possible.
+In regard to the securing of comprehensive rights to use

+personal information and data, the key point is to define the purpose as broadly as possible in the contract terms and privacy policy.
 Having said that, according to the guidelines published by the PPC, it is not sufficient to merely specify the purpose of use in an abstract or general manner, instead, it is desirable to specify the purpose in such a way that the principal can generally and reasonably assume the kind of business and the purpose the information will ultimately be used for.

-4.7 How are issues with data inaccuracy, bias and/or discrimination addressed by the regulatory authorities in your jurisdiction?
+4.6 How are issues with personal health data inaccuracy, bias and/or discrimination addressed by the regulatory authorities in your jurisdiction?